thacherT1D/webdevstuff/Auth/Express:_OAuth_w_Passport.desc.md

 });
 ```

 You saw that before - up above.
 Notice that it installs some session middleware, and also `passport.session()`.
 Looks like we'll have to do that.
-Since we've already used `cookie-session`, install and configure that.
-Be sure to store your secrets in `.env` and set those variables on Heroku when you deploy next.

 Got `cookie-session` all wired up?
 Is it working now?
 Sadly no...